Darken Image on Hover – Simple With 2 Blocks of CSS – No Plugin Required

 Darken Image on Hover – Simple With 2 Blocks of CSS code – No Plugin Required

-My setup is WordPress, Astra Pro, Gutenberg and Spectra free on self-hosted.
+My setup is WordPress, Astra Pro, Gutenberg, and Spectra (free) on a self-hosted platform.
 I was looking for a simple solution to darken images on hover.
-I knew this was achievable using Spectra, but I wanted an easier solution.
-I searched the internet using the keyphrase darken image on hover and found multiple references on how to do this.
+I knew this was achievable using Spectra, but I wanted a more straightforward solution.
+I searched the internet using the key phrase darken image on hover and found multiple references on how to do this.
 The problem was that they all involved multiple blocks of CSS code.
-I knew there had to be a simpler solution.
+I knew there had to be a simpler fix.

-Using the many sources I found, I stripped down the CSS to just two blocks of code, and by adding a class to the images I wanted to darken on hover, I achieved this.
+Using the various sources I found, I condensed the CSS to just two blocks of code, and by adding a class to the images I wanted to darken on hover, I achieved this.

 Darken Image on Hover With CSS – Steps To Achieve